 It's much cheaper, and easier, if you can charge your vehicle at home

 If you're thinking of buying an EV, the key thing you'll need to consider is how to charge it.
-Charging your EV can take hours – a small car with a 40kWh battery can take anywhere between an hour and 11 hours for a full charge, depending on the speed of the charge point.
+Charging your EV can take hours – a small car with a 40 kilowatt-hour battery can take anywhere between an hour and 11 hours for a full charge, depending on the speed of the charge point.

 That means if you don't have a driveway or garage, or somewhere to install a home charge point – letting you charge the car while it's parked outside your home – then owning an EV is likely to be tricky for now, though the public charging network is continuing to grow.

-While there are 10,000s of public charge points (see below for more info), they are more expensive than home charging, and it could be tough to find one close to your home.
-What's more, you'll be vying for the space with other EV owners in the area (and sometimes inconsiderate traditional car owners that use it just as a parking space).
+What's more, you'll be vying for the space with other EV owners in the area (and sometimes inconsiderate traditional car owners who use it just as a parking space).

 There are special energy tariffs for charging your car at home